ConnorGraham/Minecraft-Nintendo-Switch-Private-Server/README.md

 3. start the dns and minecraft servers: `make up`
 4. tail the minecraft logs to see its all working: `docker logs -f minecraft`
 5. Lastly, in your Nintendo Switch network settings, set the primary DNS server to the private IP address of your machine running DNS
+   1. I found this in the Internet section.
+I had to set up a new manual WIFI connection, connected to my router, with dns changed: primay=the dns servers IP, secondary=8.8.8.8 (google)
 6. Open Minecraft, go to the realms tab and connect to Lifeboat Network.
 You should be connecting to your private server instead!